 Also known as “soldier’s heart” or “cardiac neurosis,” Da Costa’s syndrome was first described during the American Civil War.
-Symptoms are that of typical stable angina, but no abnormality is detected on stress testing or angiography, and typical anginal therapies are not effective.
+Symptoms are more or less typical of stable angina, but stress testing and angiography show no abnormalities, and typical anginal therapies are not effective.
 In modern times, Da Costa’s syndrome is considered part of a generalized anxiety disorder.
 Similar symptoms are sometimes seen as a part of the mitral valve prolapse syndrome.
-This is somewhat different than syndrome X, which can indeed show signs of myocardial ischemia, even with normal coronary arteries and no inducible coronary vasospasm.
+This is physiologically distinct from coronary microvascular dysfunction (formerly known as cardiac “syndrome X”), in which patients can indeed show signs of myocardial ischemia, even with normal coronary arteries and no inducible coronary vasospasm.

-Stunning of the myocardium occurs when transient ischemia resulting from total or subtotal coronary occlusion, such as during an ACS, results in segmental myocardial dysfunction.
-When blood flow is restored via coronary revascularization, the dysfunction persists.
-Segmental LV dysfunction can remain for days or even weeks after the ischemic insult, but eventually returns to normal.
+Myocardial stunning occurs when transient ischemia resulting from total or subtotal coronary occlusion, such as during an ACS, results in segmental myocardial dysfunction.
+When blood flow is restored after coronary revascularization, the dysfunction persists for days or even weeks after the ischemic insult, but the segment eventually recovers normal function.

 In the setting of chronic ischemia, collateral circulation may develop to compensate for the reduced blood flow.
-These consist of small vessels that grow from sub-branches of a neighboring, non-occluded coronary vessel.
-Collateral circulation can sometimes be extensive and is increased by exercise.
-Some patients develop more extensive collateral circulation than others, and some therapies are under investigation to enhance the development of coronary collaterals.
+Collaterals are usually small vessels that connect to an occluded distal vessel from sub-branches of a neighboring, non-occluded coronary vessel.
+Collateral circulation can sometimes be extensive and may be increased by exercise.
+Some patients develop more extensive collateral circulation than others, and approaches to enhance the development of coronary collaterals are under investigation.

-This occurs when angina is present with lower level of activity but is relieved when exercise is continued.
-On treadmill testing, ST segment depression may be seen early on, then completely resolves.
-It is believed this is due to myocardial ischemia resulting in release of vasodilators, which help open collateral circulatory channels, eventually increasing the flow to the ischemic myocardial segment and relieving the symptoms of angina.
+The walk-through phenomenon occurs when angina at a low level of activity is relieved with continued exercise.
+On treadmill testing, ST segment depression seen early on may subsequently resolve.
+The mechanism of this phenomenon is thought to involve the release of endogenous vasodilators, improving flow in collateral circulatory channels and eventually increasing the flow to the ischemic myocardial segment and relieving the symptoms of angina.

-When arterial tone is suddenly increased, coronary vasospasm can occur and result in angina.
+With sudden increases in arterial tone, coronary vasospasm can occur and result in angina.
 This is also known as Prinzmetal’s Angina or Variant Angina.
-Coronary arteries are angiographically normal, but vasospasm can be induced by ergonovine or acetylcholine infusion.
-The treatment is dihydropyridine calcium channel blockers.
-Beta-blockers should be avoided, as this leads to “unopposed alpha agonism,” which worsens vasoconstriction.
-Circulating catecholamines will agonize alpha receptors more easily if the beta-receptors are occupied by a beta-blocker.
+Although the coronary arteries may be angiographically normal, advanced imaging techniques demonstrate endothelial erosion and intraluminal thrombus at the sites where vasospasm can be induced by ergonovine or acetylcholine infusion.
+(Lerman A, et al; JACC Cardiovasc Imaging.
+2015;1a).
+In the absence of severe stenosis, the treatment is dihydropyridine calcium channel blockers.
+Beta-blockers should be avoided, as beta-blockade leads to “unopposed alpha agonism,” which worsens vasoconstriction.

-The ECG during coronary vasospasm can be markedly abnormal mimicking ischemia or an ST segment elevation myocardial infarction.
-The ECG changes quickly resolve once the angina and vasospasm are relieved.
-Coronary vasospasm is most common in middle-aged women.
+The ECG during coronary vasospasm can be markedly abnormal, with ST segment elevation mimicking myocardial infarction.
+The ECG changes resolve once the angina and vasospasm are relieved.
+Clinically coronary vasospasm is most common in middle-aged women.

-When a coronary arterial wall becomes weakened, it can dilate and form a coronary artery aneurysm.
-This can occur as post-stenotic dilation during atheroslcerotic coronary disease or can occur as a part of a vasculitis.
-Kawasaki’s disease — a form of vasculitis — during childhood can lead to coronary aneurysms in adulthood that cause ischemic heart disease and angina when the coronary aneurysms are large, The pathophysiologic mechanism of ischemia is thought to be due to microemboli; thus, anticoagulation with warfarin is frequently utilized, though there is no clinical data to support this therapy.
+A coronary arterial wall weakened by disease may dilate and form a coronary artery aneurysm.
+This can occur as post-stenotic dilation with atherosclerotic coronary disease or may occur as a consequence of vasculitis.
+Kawasaki disease — a form of vasculitis — during childhood can lead to coronary aneurysms in later life that cause ischemic heart disease and angina when the coronary aneurysms are large.
+The pathophysiologic mechanism of ischemia is thought to be due to microemboli.
+Current guidelines recommend management based on coronary artery dimensions.
+(Osborne J, et al; Pediatr Cardiol.
+2021;1a).

 Congenital Coronary Anomalies

 Many types of congenital variations of the coronary arteries exist.
-Although most are benign, some anomalous coronary arteries can pass between the aorta and the pulmonary artery — known as an interarterial course — and cause compression, myocardial ischemia and angina.
-Coronary anomalies are the second leading cause of sudden cardiac death in young athletes, after HOCM.
-Some examples include the left anterior descending originating from the right coronary cusp, the right coronary artery arising from the left main coronary artery, and the circumflex coronary artery arising from the right coronary cusp.
+Although most are benign, an anomalous coronary artery that passes between the aorta and the pulmonary artery — known as an interarterial course — may be subject to compression, causing myocardial ischemia and angina.
+Coronary anomalies are the second-leading cause of sudden cardiac death in young athletes, after HOCM.
+Some examples include the left anterior descending originating from the right coronary cusp, the right coronary artery arising from the left main coronary artery and the circumflex coronary artery arising from the right coronary cusp.

-2. Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine
+- Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine; 2011, 9th edition